olilarkin/awesome-musicdsp/README.md

 Oli Larkin

-This was originally meant to be an "Awesome list", but apparently you are not meant to write in the first person.
+This was originally meant to be an official "Awesome list", but apparently you are not meant to write in the first person.
 This is now a "more awesome" list.

 ## Frameworks
 - [iPlug2](https://github.com/iPlug2) - iPlug (originally created by Cockos) is an awesome plug-in framework.
 I have been maintaining a fork of it since ~2011 called [WDL-OL](https://github.com/olilarkin/wdl-ol).
 In 2018 I made a big effort to update it with the help of some other developers (in particular [Alex Harker](https://github.com/AlexHarker)). iPlug's syntax is super simple, for example, creating a parameter or a control in the UI is only a single line of C++ code.